HareshKarnan/SCAND_Dataset_Download/README.md

-### Script to download all the SCAND rosbags recursively :
+## Script to download all the SCAND rosbags recursively :

+#### To bulk download all the 138 rosbags in SCAND, run the following command:

 ~~~
 python3 download_scand_bags.py
 ~~~

-If you use the SCAND dataset, please consider citing us!
+#### If you use the SCAND dataset, please consider citing us!

 ~~~
 @article{karnan2022scand,